godwire/LookCheckAI/README.md

 ## Disclaimer

-LookCheckAI is currently an experimental project.
+LookCheckAI is an experimental project.

 Recommendations produced by the application are subjective and should not be treated as professional fashion advice.